Bregman divergence

+Bregman divergence between two points on the real line for the case F = exp.
+It shows that in this case, the divergence is asymmetric.

 In mathematics, specifically statistics and information geometry, a Bregman divergence or Bregman distance is a measure of difference between two points, defined in terms of a strictly convex function; they form an important class of divergences.
 When the points are interpreted as probability distributions – notably as either values of the parameter of a parametric model or as a data set of observed values – the resulting distance is a statistical distance.
 The most basic Bregman divergence is the squared Euclidean distance.

 Bregman divergences are similar to metrics, but satisfy neither the triangle inequality (ever) nor symmetry (in general).
 However, they satisfy a generalization of the Pythagorean theorem, and in information geometry the corresponding statistical manifold is interpreted as a (dually) flat manifold.
 This allows many techniques of optimization theory to be generalized to Bregman divergences, geometrically as generalizations of least squares.

 Bregman divergences are named after Soviet and Israeli mathematician Lev M. Bregman, who introduced the concept in 1967.